Umbrella Liability

 Even if you do have certain types of insurance policies, there are still some instances in which commercial umbrella insurance might not give you the protection you need.

 For example, umbrella insurance will not cover any property insurance claims, whether you have commercial property insurance or not.
 The same goes for errors & omissions (E&O) insurance.
-Umbrella insurance will not cover any claims related to this type of policy.
+Umbrella insurance will not cover any claims related to this type of professional liability policy.

 What Does Commercial Umbrella Insurance Cost?